 Graduate courses and advanced seminars are given regularly on the following subjects:

 - Greek and Latin literature (focusing on both individual authors and literary genres; for a reading list, see the Classics website)

 - The philosophy, intellectual history, and critical theory of the ancient world

 - The technical discipline of classical philology (paleography, textual criticism, epigraphy, papyrology, numismatics)

-Students may also take courses in ancient history or ancient art and archaeology (given in the Departments of History and the Department of Art History and Archaeology), but students whose primary interest is in ancient history or ancient art and archaeology should enroll in those departments.
-The department participates in the interdisciplinary graduate program in Classical Studies and in the doctoral concentration in Comparative Literature and Society.
+Students may also take courses in ancient history or ancient art and archaeology (given in the Departments of History and the Department of Art History and Archaeology), but students whose primary interest is in ancient history or ancient art and archaeology should apply to those programs.
+The department also participates in the interdisciplinary graduate program in Classical Studies and offers, in conjunction with the Institute for Comparative Literature and Society, a certificate in Comparative Literature and Society.

 An adequate and proven reading knowledge of Greek and Latin is required for admission, together with completion of at least one year of advanced work in the other language.